dbt-labs/docs.getdbt.com/website/blog/2024-05-22-latest-dbt-stability-improvement-innovation.md

 To solve that, we've released a new set of interfaces that are entirely independent of the `dbt-core` library: [`dbt-adapters==1.0.0`](https://github.com/dbt-labs/dbt-adapters).
 From now on, any changes to `dbt-adapters` will be backward and forward-compatible.
 This also decouples adapter maintenance from the regular release cadence of dbt Core — meaning maintainers get full control over when they ship implementations of new adapter-powered features.

-Note that adapters running in dbt Cloud **must** be [migrated to the new decoupled architecture](https://github.com/dbt-labs/dbt-adapters/discussions/87) as a baseline in order to support the new "Versionless" option.
+Note that adapters running in dbt Cloud **must** be [migrated to the new decoupled architecture](https://github.com/dbt-labs/dbt-adapters/discussions/87) as a baseline in order to support the new "Latest" option.

 ### Managing behavior changes: stability as a feature